kaazing/gateway/doc/high-availability/p_ha_loadbalance.md

 <a name="next"></a>Next Step
 ----------------------------

-You have completed high availability configuration using ${the.gateway}.
+You have completed high availability configuration using the Gateway.

 Notes
 -----